hiraethene/spaceship-game/README.md

 ## Overview

 Project spaceship is a strategic space battle game for 2 players developed as a coding challenge for RSM.
-This implements necessary logic for the game.
+This project implements the logic for the game, emphasiseing
-This project emphasises OOP principles while providing scalable and maintainable code.
+OOP principles while providing scalable and maintainable code.

 ## Game actions
 - Creates a “Player 1” fleet with 1 starbase and 3 ships in “Sector 1”.